 Tillandsia Espinosae is an air plant belonging to the bromeliad family.Native to countries such as Ecuador and Peru, this species stands out for its exquisite beauty and surprising adaptability.Its name "Espinosae" refers to the pointed shape of its leaves, which gives it a distinctive and charming appearance.

-Tillandsia Holm's Verlesglo is a hybrid created in Germany from the combination of the seeds of Tillandsia Verlescens (Vernicosa x Caulescens) and the pollination of Tillandsia Globosa.
+The Tillandsia Xerografica x Harrasi is a hybrid created from the combination of seeds of the Tillandsia Xerografica and the pollination of the Tillandsia Harrisi.

 Tap to zoom